Preventing Spam with CAPTCHA

 Force disable CAPTCHA

-If you have enabled CAPTCHA in your login form and for some reason CAPTCHA stopped working, and you are unable to login, you can add the following line of code to your wp-config.php file to force disable CAPTCHA:
+If you have enabled CAPTCHA in your login form and for some reason CAPTCHA stops working and you are unable to log in, you can add the following line of code to the functions.php file of your theme to force disable CAPTCHA: